rougier/python-opengl/01-preface.rst

 .. code-block:: python

    import numpy as np
-   import scipy as sp
-   import glumpy as gp

 We'll use up-to-date versions (at the date of writing, i.e. August, 2017) of the